AliSuleym/console-finances/README.md

 Deployed application: https://github.com/AliSuleym/console-finances/

-The results were then printed to the console
+## Installation

+N/A

+## Usage

+Open up index.html in a browser and use inspect element to view the analysis in the console

+## License

+MIT license